 Meat seems to have been the family business, and working with meat was apparently more in Dutch Lerchen’s skill set than baseball.
 Still, he tried his hand at playing ball, making the major leagues at least briefly as a shortstop for the Boston Red Sox.
 The year was 1910.
 He was born Bertram Roe Lerchen, in Detroit on April 4, 1889, the youngest of five boys born to Edward Lerchen, a meat cutter who’d been born in Michigan to a father from Germany and a mother from New York.
 The 1900 census shows Edward without a spouse, but with his mother-in-law Louisa Roe living in the household with her children Emma and John Roe.
-Edward may have married his sister-in-law Emma, because she is shown as his wife at the time of the 1920 census, at which time she was 49 years old while Edward’s oldest son was 31.
+Edward may have married his sister-in-law Emma, because she is shown as his wife at the time of the 1920 census, at which time she was 49 years old while Edward’s youngest son was 31.
 Bert Lerchen’s death certificate indicates his mother’s name as Malena.

 The first Lerchen who turns up in organized ball was Frank Lerchen, Bert’s older brother by a year, who played first base for the Dubuque Dubs in the Three-I (Illinois-Indiana-Iowa) League in 1909.
 He hit .238 with one home run in 137 games.
 The following year, 1910, Frank played for Dubuque again, one less game (136), while batting .213.
 That seems to be the extent of his time in organized ball.